akurilov/java-concurrent/README.md

 ## Implementing Basic Coroutine

-To implement the simplies coroutine one should extend the `CoroutineBase` class:
+To implement the simpliest coroutine one should extend the `CoroutineBase` class:

 ```java